AEROGEL A2f are 1000x1480 mm size boards provided on pallet (Fig.1.a).

 Fig.2.f | If needed cuts can be be finished by use of abrasive paper or scraping knife.

 For non-linear cuts - such as, for example, corners or special shapes - it is possible to use electro-tools such as alternative saw or circular saw with vacuum cleaner.
 In this case, it is important to cut the corresponding insulation layer section on the back of the board before proceeding with the cut of fibreboard component.
-It is not possible to cut fibreboard and insulation layer in a single operation.

 Before proceeding with the installation make sure that wall is plastered and finished, planar, free of irregularities, dry, not subject to rising damp, free of efflorescence and molds.